 Continental US customers only, no international shipping offered so please don’t ask.

-This contact email is only for inquiries about shipping your headstock or its internal components to me for servicing.
-I won’t reply to any other questions.
+This contact email is only for inquiries about shipping your headstock to me for servicing. firstname.lastname@example.org .
+I won’t reply for any other questions.

 Headstock removal is simple